New Zealand and South Seas Exhibition: The exhibition

-During the 125 days the exhibition was open there was an attendance of 625,248, before the exhibition closed on 19 April 1890.
+There was an attendance of 625,248 during the 125 days the exhibition was open, before it closed on 19 April 1890.
 The exhibition made a profit of almost £900, which was distributed amongst the shareholders of the organising body, the New Zealand Exhibition Company.

 After the exhibition closed, the various buildings and fittings were sold off or demolished and the site was cleared.
-One of the last existing sections of the exhibition an octagonal tower, made of timber and corrugated iron, which was sold and removed to a farm at Kuri Bush near Dunedin.
-It was used for many years as housing for cows and chickens and as a haybarn, gradually becoming more decayed.
+One of the last existing sections of the exhibition was an octagonal tower, made of timber and corrugated iron, which was sold and removed to a farm at Kuri Bush near Dunedin.
+It was used for many years as housing for cows and chickens and as a hay barn, gradually becoming more decayed.
 The structure collapsed in strong winds in November 2015.

 John Roberts was awarded the Companionship of the Most Distinguished Order of St. Michael and St. George in 1891 for his services as president of the exhibition.

 A book was published on the occasion of the exhibition, titled Picturesque Dunedin.
 It was edited by Alexander Bathgate, and gave a description of Dunedin and its neighbourhood, with a short historical account of the city and its principal institutions.